 If you work or study from home at times, you’ll be needing a dedicated space to flex your skills and intellectual muscle.
 A dining table or kitchen island can suffice, but to really get into the work zone, carve out a nook to accommodate your computer, paperwork, many leather-bound books… Whatever you need to succeed.

-We share our top tips for creating a dreamy home office space - even when you didn't think you had any to spare!
+We share our top tips for creating a dreamy home office space — even when you think you don’t have any to spare!